 We thank Prof G.J.
-Melendez-Torres (Peninsula Technology Assessment Group, College of Medicine and Health, University of Exeter) for sharing data from systematic review in relapsing remitting multiple sclerosis which we used as an illustrative example in multivariate network metaanalysis.
-We also thank Marta Soares for useful discussion on use of bivariate meta-analysis in the NICE technology appraisal of tumour necrosis factor- α inhibitors for ankylosing spondylitis and non-radiographic axial spondyloarthritis.
-The authors are also grateful to Dr Georgios Nikolaidis and Anastasios Tasoulas at IQVIA for bringing to our attention an error in one of the trivariate meta-analysis models, which helped us to improve the quality of the document.
+Melendez-Torres (Peninsula Technology Assessment Group, College of Medicine and Health, University of Exeter) for sharing data from systematic review in relapsing remitting multiple sclerosis which we used as an illustrative example in multivariate network meta-analysis.
+We also thank Marta Soares for useful discussion on use of bivariate meta-analysis in the NICE technology appraisal of tumour necrosis factor- $\alpha$ inhibitors for ankylosing spondylitis and non-radiographic axial spondyloarthritis.